-Why is the National Research Council studying GE crops?
+Why are the National Academies of Sciences, Engineering, and Medicine studying GE crops?

 Consumers in the United States and abroad get conflicting information about GE crops.
 Proponents tout the benefits while opponents emphasize the risks.
 There is a need for an independent, objective study that examines what has been learned about GE crops, assesses whether initial concerns and promises were realized since their introduction, and investigates new concerns and recent claims.